Our Values are our strength: We believe in MUSCLE:

 - Integrity: Work well in a rapidly changing environment; treat others with respect and consideration; accept responsibility for own actions.
 Understand business implications of decisions, align work with strategic goals, complete administrative tasks and develop strategies to achieve organizational goals.

 - Flexibility: Able to multitask in a changing work environment.
-Handle competing demands and unexpected events.
-Willingness to change approach to best fit the situation.
+Lead challenging demands and unexpected events.
+Willing to change approach to best fit the situation.

-- Ability and willingness to work irregular hours including evenings and weekends to attend meetings beyond the framework of the normal working schedule.
+- Ability and willingness to work irregular hours and attend meetings beyond the framework of the normal working schedule.

 MDA is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.